 - Sugar: I use “superfine” sugar for most of my cake and meringue recipes, as it lends to a lighter cake and dissolves quickly into meringue, etc. This is simply a finer grain of granulated sugar that you can purchase as such (also referred to as caster sugar, baking sugar, and more), but I just buy regular granulated sugar and process it for about 60-90 seconds until it is, well, superfine. :)

-- Flour: I used Swan’s Down Cake Flour this time, but I typically use either Robin Hood or Five Roses brand.
-And remember–you can make your own cake flour in a snap: for every needed cup of cake flour, measure 1 cup of bleached all-purpose flour and remove 2 tablespoons from that cup (some bakers prefer to replace those 2 tablespoons all-purpose flour with 2 tablespoons cornstarch, but I choose not to), so 1 cup bleached all-purpose flour minus 2 tablespoons = 1 cup of cake flour.
-Learn more about flour in my past post, Bring Me Flours.
+- Flour: I used Swan's Down Cake Flour this time, but I typically use either Robin Hood or Five Roses brand.
+And remember--you can make your own cake flour in a snap: for every needed cup of cake flour, measure 1 cup of bleached all-purpose flour and remove 2 tablespoons from that cup (some bakers prefer to replace those 2 tablespoons all-purpose flour with 2 tablespoons cornstarch, but I choose not to), so 1 cup bleached all-purpose flour minus 2 tablespoons = 1 cup of cake flour.

 - Light Corn Syrup: You'll often see marshmallow and candy-related recipes calling for Light Corn Syrup.
 The term "light" means that it is clear, and not golden, not "light" as in less sugar.
 I, being in Canada, use Lily White brand, and in the US, a popular brand is Karo Light Corn Syrup.